 Clean rooms are required for various manufacturing, life care and research applications.
 As the name indicates, the clean rooms are having extremely clean air.
-Parameters such as air particles, dust, the composition of air, mold particles in the air, microbes etc. are controlled to meet the required levels.
+Parameters such as air particles, dust, the composition of air, mould particles in the air, microbes etc. are controlled to meet the required levels.
 Also, temperature and humidity will be at controlled levels.
 Ex. in a pharmaceutical manufacturing industry, we require clean rooms to manufacture medicines.
 There should not be any particles contaminating the medicines during the manufacture.
 We regulate the air pressure also so that air particles do not enter the room from outside.

 Type of clean rooms

-Various industries such as aerospace, semiconductor, electronic manufacturing, pharmaceutical manufacturing etc. require clean rooms.
+Various industries such as aerospace, semiconductor, electronics manufacturing, pharmaceutical manufacturing etc. require clean rooms.
 The standards of cleanliness are defined by Cleanroom Standards ISO 14644-1 and BS 5295.
 Few of the examples of classification are as below: